laiandrew2002/token-swap/README.md

 - **Clear Input**: Click the X button in the USD field to clear both amounts
 - **Smart Formatting**: Large USD amounts are automatically abbreviated (e.g., 1.5M for $1,500,000)
 - **Retry on Error**: If an API call fails, click "Try Again" for retryable errors
-- **Real-time Updates**: Token prices automatically refresh every 30 seconds
+- **Real-time Updates**: Token prices automatically refresh every 30 seconds (see `lib/hooks/use-token-prices.ts:30-31` for `refetchInterval` configuration)
 - **Responsive Design**: On mobile, inputs stack vertically for better usability
+- **Accessibility**: Full ARIA support with `aria-live` regions for dynamic content and motion fallback for `prefers-reduced-motion`

 ## 🧪 Testing & Quality Assurance

 This project includes comprehensive testing with a focus on component testing and utility function coverage.
+For a complete list of edge cases and error states, see the [Edge State Checklist](./docs/EDGE_STATE_CHECKLIST.md).

 ### Test Structure